KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/1html-file.md

 	```

    {% hint style="tip" %}
-That's all we need from _master.zip_.
+That's all we need from *CSSCompilerPractice_master.zip*.
 You can delete all the other files from the download.
    {% endhint %}

 Congratulate your neighbors for getting all the HTML setup done.
 Break the ice by asking your neighbor "What's the most embarrassing fashion trend you used to rock"?